osmandapp/web/main/docs/user/widgets/map-buttons.md

 ![Compass widget](@site/static/img/widgets/cmp_dir_north_ios.png) ![Compass widget](@site/static/img/widgets/movement_dir_ios.png) ![Compass widget](@site/static/img/widgets/compas_dir_ios.png)

-You can choose how the compass is displayed in the widget menu: *Always visible*, *Always hidden*, or *Visible only if the map is rotated*.
+> Available soon: You can choose how the compass is displayed in the widget menu: *Always visible*, *Always hidden*, or *Visible only if the map is rotated*.

->NOTE.
-Available soon.

 </TabItem>